 Real-time media streaming is a process of transmitting video and audio content in a near-real-time manner.
 RTMP (Real Time Messaging Protocol) has become the most popular protocol for streaming real-time media over the internet.
 Since the latency of this protocol is very low and usually around 5 seconds, it’s popular in applications where low latency is important, such as live streaming and gaming.

-RTMP streaming helps for better audience engagement since there is no significant delay between the broadcaster and the viewer.
+RTMP streaming helps for better audience engagement since there is no significant delay, as can be calculated using this streaming calculator, between the broadcaster and the viewer.
 Also, this protocol offers the streamer more flexibility and quality control options.

 So it’s important to optimize RTMP streaming for low latency to get the best results.
 This blog post will show you how to do that.
 Before diving into the topic, let’s see what RTMP streaming is and how latency impact streaming quality.